-Barrow Borough Council is a North West non-metropolitan local government district situated in south Cumbria at the tip of the Furness peninsula, close to the Lake District; it is bordered by Morecambe Bay, the Duddon Estuary and the Irish Sea.
+Barrow-in-Furness Borough Council (Barrow Borough Council) is a North West non-metropolitan local government district situated in south Cumbria at the tip of the Furness peninsula, close to the Lake District; it is bordered by Morecambe Bay, the Duddon Estuary and the Irish Sea.
 It is the smallest geographic district in the County at just under 78 km2 but is the most densely populated with 886 people per km2 at the 2011 Census.